-Just like the pumpkin pie… apple pie is another family staple in my home at Thanksgiving.
+Just like the pumpkin pie, apple pie is another family staple in my home at Thanksgiving.
 A few years back, I found a recipe that included toffee chips and chocolate and I fell in love.
 Since then, I’ve made dozens of other pies, but I keep coming back to this recipe.
-It’s simple amazing.
+It’s simply amazing.
+Plus, it has the added bonus of being a great food for potlucks and other gatherings!

 Since I’ll be bringing this pie to my neighbors house for Thanksgiving, I wanted to kick it up a notch and make it, not only taste, but look extra special.
 I was inspired by this pie on the Family Feedbag blog and decided I could make my pie look just as cute!